Fusseldieb/ttlock-reverse-engineering/README.md

 # Repo that aims at reverse-engineering the TTLock protocol

+#### You might be asking **why**...
+Well, turns out, our beloved TTLocks only work with a black-box gateway from China, and, as you may have guessed, only work phoning to China.
+You can't use your TTLock inside your LAN or open any TTLock door remotely if the China servers are down or too slow (and they sometimes are).
+This also means that if one day the servers get shut down (and they eventually **will**, as do *any* services), we'll lose the remote functionality, which is useful in many cases.

+To try and remedy this issue, this Repo aims to reverse-engineer the TTLock SDK (which processes locally) and get it to work with any Bluetooth-capable device, such as a Raspberry Pi 3 or greater.
+Wouldn't it be neat to make a RPi as a Gateway for your locks?
+Or maybe even a simple ESP32.
+Well, it might not be impossible, but some work still needs to be done.

+#### Disclaimer before proceeding:
 Please be aware that I've never worked with BL or even BLE, so feel free to fix, and most importantly, expect mistakes!

 ## The basics